dreamforce16/df16workshops/content/workshop/rapid-prototyping-with-slds/index.md

 ## Why Rapid Prototyping?

-Our tools and techniques influence the results, and rapid prototyping is a very effective technique for testing new ideas and iterating on them.
+Rapid prototyping is a very effective technique for testing new ideas and iterating on them.
 Experimenting and refining concepts lead to a better user experience for your customers and force.com users.

 The closer to reality and the more interactive a prototype is, the better.
 But developing a whole web solution "just for research" can be costly.
 That's where rapid prototyping comes into play!
 Both the [Design System UI Kit](https://github.com/salesforce-ux/design-system-ui-kit) and the [Design System Starter Kit](https://github.com/salesforce-ux/design-system-starter-kit) are tools that help reducing that cost while allowing you to build high quality prototypes that look and feel like the Lightning Experience.